PROUDLY SERVING SOUTH DAKOTA

 Should I Accept the Insurance Company’s Settlement Offer?

 Insurance companies often approach injury victims with settlement offers.
 However, these initial offers may not fully reflect the extent of your damages.
-We strongly advise consulting with a personal injury lawyer before accepting any offer.
-Our role includes evaluating the offer, negotiating for a fair settlement, and ensuring that your rights and interests are adequately represented.
+We strongly advise consulting with our personal injury lawyer before accepting any offer.
+We will evaluate the offer, negotiate for a fair settlement, and make sure that your rights and interests are adequately represented.

 How Long Does a Personal Injury Case Typically Take to Resolve?

-The duration of a personal injury case can vary greatly depending on its complexity.
-Cases involving clear liability and straightforward damages may be resolved in a matter of months, while more complex cases, especially those requiring extensive medical evaluations or involving contested liability, can take years.
+The duration of a personal injury case can vary greatly.
+Cases involving clear liability and straightforward damages may be resolved in a matter of months, while more complicated cases, especially those requiring extensive medical evaluations or involving contested liability, can take years.
 The length of time also depends on how quickly a fair settlement can be reached.
 Some cases are settled quickly through negotiations, while others may require going to trial.
 The severity of your injuries and the length of your medical treatment can also impact the timeline.
-It’s often advisable to reach a point of maximum medical improvement before settling, to ensure all damages are accounted for.
+It’s often advisable to reach a point of maximum medical improvement before settling so that all damages are accounted for.

 Can I Still Claim Compensation If I’m Partially at Fault?